MARITIME LABOUR CONVENTION (MLC 2006)

 Over the years we have attended various MLC 2006 familiarisation and training procedures.
 The YPI CREW team each have their own copy of the MLC 2006 for easy referral.

 The ILO’s Maritime Labour Convention 2006 (MLC 2006) provides comprehensive rights and protection at work for more than 1.2 million of the world’s seafarers.
 The Convention aims to achieve both decent work for seafarers and secure economic interests in fair competition for quality shipowners.
 The new labour standard consolidates and updates more than 68 international labour standards related to the Maritime sector adopted over the last 80 years.

-The Maritime Labour Convention 2006, or MLC 2006, sets out seafarers’ rights to decent conditions of work on a wide range of subjects, and aims to be globally applicable, easily understood, readily updatable and uniformly enforced.
+The Maritime Labour Convention 2006, sets out seafarers’ rights to decent conditions of work on a wide range of subjects and aims to be globally applicable, easily understood, readily updatable and uniformly enforced.
 It has been designed to become a global instrument known as the “fourth pillar” of the international regulatory regime for quality shipping, complementing the key Conventions of the International Maritime Organisation (IMO).

 Find linked below the MLC 2006 Manuals to read the full text of the convention: